janis-me/themed/packages/docs/index.md

 - 🌈 Prints **human-readable** errors when doing something wrong.
 - <ReactLogo /> First class **React** support with `@janis.me/react-themed`.

 And no, CSS variables are not a solution.
-Read though our [Guide](/guide/why-themed) so we can convince you.
+Read though our [Guide](/guide/why-themed) to find out more.

 # As easy as it gets: